How We Help Our Clients Make a Difference

 - Are they aligned with our values and B Corp mission?

-If we can answer yes to both these questions, we’ll move forward with other details like goals, timing, budget, and so on with hopes of starting yet another successful, long-term business relationship.
 We discover critical information by asking important clarifying questions and taking detailed notes on their answers, typically in an upfront sales call.
 This forms the basis for a proposal and subsequent strategy and discovery workshops where we collectively solve problems.

-For Mightybytes, a good customer experience starts with listening and verifying values alignment.
+For Mightybytes, a good customer experience starts with active listening and verifying values alignment.
 It’s important we do both.
 Active listening helps us craft better proposals and, eventually, better solutions, while values alignment plays a key role in fostering long-term, mutual success.
-Both help us create winning customer experiences and improve collaboration on projects and in creative workshops.

 Aligning Values: Profit + Purpose